IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/exploreAAP.md

 # Explore Ansible Automation Platform (AAP)
-Once you have provisioned the AAP & Wazi z/OS environments in ITZ and the reservation is in the **Ready** state, follow these steps to explore AAP.
+After you reserved the AAP and Wazi z/OS environment in IBM Technology Zone (ITZ) and the reservation is in the **Ready** state, follow these steps to explore AAP.

 ## Access the AAP and Wazi as a Service environment